raytroop/raytroop.github.io/source/_posts/math-and-noise.md

 - random trajectory perturbations in directions tangent to the isochron surface passing through $X(t)$ will never accumulate

-- random fluctuations in in the direction of the tangent to the stable orbit accumulate
+- random fluctuations in the direction of the tangent to the stable orbit accumulate

 This suggests therefore the approximation